Image by Gainesvegas

 Stain removal tips

 Making a worm farm from scratch can be a messy process and that might mean muddy clothes.
-Be sure to protect surfaces and clothes before you start this activity and keep Persil small & mighty Bio to hand in case any stains happen in the process – our article on how to remove mud and grass stains from clothes may be particularly useful!
+Be sure to protect surfaces and clothes before you start this activity and keep Persil Bio Liquid Detergent to hand in case any stains happen in the process – our article on how to remove mud and grass stains from clothes may be particularly useful!
+Or check out Cleanipedia's article on easy stain removal hacks.

 Interesting Worm Facts for Kids